tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-azure-ad-for-safire.md

 | **OR**|
 | Members | *Select groups e.g. alumni* | Transformation | IF 'user.userprincipalname' NOT EMPTY THEN OUTPUT 'alum@example.ac.za' |

+See our [notes on generating eduPerson{Scoped}Affiliation]({{< ref "generating-edupersonaffiliation.md" >}}) for more ideas.

-##### eduPersonAffiliation
+### eduPersonAffiliation

-eduPersonAffiliation has the same semantics as eduPersonScopedAffiliation, but lacks the scope (the `@` sign and what follows, e.g. `@example.ac.za`).
+eduPersonAffiliation has the same semantics as eduPersonScopedAffiliation, but lacks the scope (the '@' sign and what follows, e.g. '@example.ac.za').
 Thus you can re-used the claim rules you created for eduPersonScopedAffiliation to generate eduPersonAffiliation as well, and simply omit your scope from the attribute you output.

-e.g. Pseudocode
+e.g. pseudocode

 ```lang-none